IanTayler/Rizzi/README.md

 - Add a 'print' order.
 - Add multiple variables to programs.
 - Add a type system with:

   Short-term:

-	i.
-Integers and natural numbers (i.e. unsigned integers) as distinct types. ii.
+	-i.
+Integers and natural numbers (i.e. unsigned integers) as distinct types.
+	-ii.
 Type inference.
-	iii.
+	-iii.
 Pairs with elements of arbitrary type.

   Mid- and long-term:

-	iv.
-Lists (perhaps we can use pairs and pointers to pairs internally)
+	-iv.
+Lists (perhaps we can use pairs and pointers to pairs internally) -v.
-	v.
 Bytes
-	vi.
+	-vi.
 Structs

   Perhaps:

-	vi.
+	-vi.
 UTF-8 characters and UTF-8 strings.
 - Add function declarations and functions as first-class types.
 - Lexical scope.
 - The Go API.